 What Should You Do?

 While dehumidifiers, sump pumps and vents work for some crawl space moisture issues, sometimes it is not enough.
-Crawl space encapsulation can be employed to help protect the space from excessive moisture.
+Crawl space encapsulation can be employed to help seal the space from excessive moisture.
 This technique utilizes a vapor barrier along the floors and walls of the crawl space to block moisture seepage.
 Remember, water damaged crawl spaces may create instability.
 Olshan can make your crawl space safe and moisture free again with the CrawlSafe™ System.
 Contact a repair specialist to learn more.